mono/mono/README.md

 * `scripts/` - Scripts used to invoke Mono and the corresponding program.

-* `sdks/` - A new way of embedding Mono into Xamarin.iOS, Xamarin.Android and other products.

 * `support/` - Various support libraries.

 * `tools/` - A collection of tools, mostly used during Mono development.